 In 2017 I produced a large-scale live broadcast for the Philharmonia Orchestra of Esa-Pekka Salonen conducting Mahler’s 3rd Symphony.
 The project was made possible with funding from The Space and I worked efficiently to produce a multi-camera shoot with a large team on a very short timescale.
 The performance was live-streamed via the Guardian Facebook and Southbank Centre’s YouTube, with over 120,000 views.
 The performance is also available to watch on the Philharmonia’s YouTube channel [click here].

 I earned my Bachelor’s Degree in Music at Smith College (Massachusetts, USA), and I’ve lived in London since 2005.
 My professional training has been in arts administration and digital media production through traineeships, freelancing and full-time work at Music@Menlo Chamber Music Festival, Gabrieli Consort & Players and the Philharmonia Orchestra.
-Growing up I studied violin and the viola da gamba, played in youth orchestras, and trained in dance from an early age.
+Growing up I studied violin and the viola da gamba, played in youth orchestras, and trained in dance and musical theater from an early age.
 In high school I directed a documentary on my class.